Get updates throughout the day from Big Ten Media day in Chicago

 On Jan.
 30, 2013, Indiana topped Purdue in West Lafayette by a score of 97-60, the third-largest margin of victory by the road team in a Big Ten Conference game.
 The loss was also the worst-ever loss for Purdue in Mackey Arena.

-Led the Big Ten in scoring, scoring margin, three-point field goal percentage and free throw percentage.
+Led the Big Ten in scoring, scoring margin, 3-point field goal percentage and free throw percentage as a team.

 Crean was named National Coach of the Year by ESPN.com and Big Ten Coach of the Year by The Sporting News following the 2011-12 season.

-Led IU to a No. 7 and No. 8 national ranking in his fourth season and guided the Hoosiers to wins over the No. 1 (Kentucky), No. 2 (Ohio State) and No. 5 (Michigan State) teams this season, the first IU team to ever do so in the regular season.
+IU was ranked as high as No. 7 and No. 8 in the national polls.l Guided the Hoosiers to wins over the No.1 (Kentucky), No. 2 (Ohio State) and No. 5 (Michigan State) teams, the first IU team to ever do so in the regular season.
 IU was ranked 16th and 17th in the final regular season polls.

 Led IU to the largest turnaround among major college conferences with a 15 1/2 game improvement, tying for the best in Big Ten history.